-- (e) Limited partnerships This category includes investments in several limited partnership funds that invest in private equity, venture capital, distressed assets, natural resources and real estate.
+(e) Limited partnerships - This category includes investments in several limited partnership funds that invest in private equity, venture capital, distressed assets, private credit, natural resources and real estate.
 The nature of the investment in this category is that distributions are received through the liquidation of underlying assets.
 If these investments are held, it is estimated that the underlying assets of the funds would be liquidated over 5 to 15 years.
-However, as of June 30, 2023, it is probable that all of the investments in this category will be sold at an amount different from the fair value of the company's ownership interest and partners' capital.
-Therefore, the fair values of the investments in this category have been estimated using recent observable transactions and recent statements of changes for the funds. - (f) Real assets This category includes investments in a global real estate investment trust (REIT) fund.
-The investment objective of the global REIT mutual fund is total return through investing in real estate securities globally.
-This investment objective is achieved by investing in primarily equity and potentially debt securities of companies whose business is to own, operate, develop and manage real estate.
-As of June 30, 2023, all of the investments in this category can be redeemed in less than one year.
+However, as of June 30, 2024, it is probable that all of the investments in this category will be sold at an amount different from the fair value of the company's ownership interest and partners' capital.
+Therefore, the fair values of the investments in this category have been estimated using recent observable transactions and recent statements of changes for the funds.

+(f) Real assets - This category includes investments in a U.S. real estate investment trust (REIT) fund.
+The investment objective of the U.S. REIT mutual fund is total return through investing in real estate securities in the U.S. This investment objective is achieved by investing in primarily equity and potentially debt securities of companies whose business is to own, operate, develop and manage real estate.
+As of June 30, 2024, all of the investments in this category can be redeemed in less than one year.